bartima3us/erl-upnp/README.md

 - ```Key :: list()``` Key is a device or service type with or without version.
 Key examples: "InternetGatewayDevice", "Layer3Forwarding:1", "WANDevice:2"

-Return all unidentified entities
+Returns all unidentified entities
 ```
 erl_upnp_client:get_unidentified_devices(ClientPid).
 ```

-Return a port which control point (client) is using as a source port
+Returns a port which control point (client) is using as a source port
 ```
 erl_upnp_gen_client:get_port(ClientPid)
 ```